gtergeomatica/template_RTD/intro.rst

 """""""""""""""""""""""""""""""""""""""""""""""

 ..
-    add an anchor link to a section, below the syntax of the link (:ref:`section-anchor`) then you have to add the line (.. _section-anchor:) where the link must point
+    add an anchor link to a section, below the syntax of the link (:ref:`section-anchor`) then you have to add the line (.. _section-anchor:) where the link must point to

 Example of anchor to a section :ref:`section-anchor`